rys/letsencrypt-dns01-dyn/README.md

 The `dns-01` challenge-response is useful because it lets you get all of your certs from one ACME client, to save you littering clients on every host in your infrastructure that needs a cert.
 That's especially useful for hosts where you can't install and operate a client, like routers, where certificates can still be installed.

-It's a much more sensible method than the HTTP challenge-respons method for that reason.
+It's a much more sensible method than the HTTP challenge-response method for that reason.

 Basic Usage
 -----------